dmwhyatt/melody-features/README.md

 ### Available Corpora

-The package comes with an example corpus, a MIDI conversion of the well-known Essen Folksong Collection (Eck, 2024; Schaffrath, 1995).
+The package comes with two example corpora: a MIDI conversion of the well-known Essen Folksong Collection (Eck, 2024; Schaffrath, 1995), and 903 Western musical tradition melodies, used by Pearce for IDyOM pretraining (Pearce, 2006).
+By default, the 903-melody corpus is invoked by `get_all_features`.

 ## Development